dbloisi/rs_icosaf/README.md

 ./rs_icosaf -b="20190912_112248.bag" -s=false -d=true

-This code is part of the material of the course [Computer Vision and Machine Perception](http://web.unibas.it/bloisi/corsi/visione-e-percezione.html) - University of Basilicata (Italy)
+This code is also part of the material of the course [Computer Vision and Machine Perception](http://web.unibas.it/bloisi/corsi/visione-e-percezione.html) - University of Basilicata (Italy)

 **rs_icosaf is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of